awesome-panel/awesome-panel/application/pages/home/home.md

     <iframe src="https://www.youtube.com/embed/Ohr29FJjBi0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="width: 80%;height:300px;margin-left: auto;margin-right:auto; border: 1px silver solid"></iframe>
 </div>

-You also find inspiration examples in the [Panel Example Gallery](http://panel.pyviz.org/gallery/index.html).
+You also find inspiration in the [Panel Example Gallery](http://panel.pyviz.org/gallery/index.html) or join the community on [Discourse](https://discourse.holoviz.org/).

-## Panel Works in your Editor and Jupyter Notebook
+## Panel works in your Editor and Jupyter Notebook

 You can develop your apps in editors like **VS Code, PyCharm and Spyder**.
 You can also develop your apps in a **Jupyter Notebook or Labs**.
 You can also use **ipywidgets** in your Panel apps.